Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Methods

 \subsection{Orbit Determination}

-The orbit of \trei{} was independently determined from the available astrometric data using a standard batch least-squares orbit determination procedure \citep[e.g.,][]{Milani_Gronchi:2010, Farnocchia_ea:2015}.
+We determine the orbit of \trei{} from the available astrometric data using a standard batch least-squares orbit determination procedure \citep[e.g.,][]{Milani_Gronchi:2010, Farnocchia_ea:2015}.
 The procedure estimates a parameter vector ${\bf x}$ by minimizing the cost function

-where ${\bm \nu}({\bf x})$ is the vector of astrometric (O$-$C) residuals corresponding to the current estimate of ${\bf x}$, and $W$ is the weight matrix, taken as the inverse of the observational covariance matrix.
-When correlations among observations are neglected, $W$ is diagonal, with elements given by the inverse squares of the assigned astrometric uncertainties.
+where ${\bm \nu}({\bf x})$ is the vector of astrometric (O$-$C) residuals corresponding to the current estimate of ${\bf x}$, and $W$ is the weight matrix, calculated as the inverse of the observational covariance matrix.
+When correlation information is available, $W$ assumes a block-diagonal form, where the block associated with observation $i$ is given by \citep[e.g.,][]{Vavilov_ea:2026}:

+where $\sigma_{\alpha^*,i}$ and $\sigma_{\delta,i}$ are the uncertainties in right ascension and declination (assigned according to the three-tier scheme detailed in Section~\ref{downweighting}), and $\rho_i$ is their correlation coefficient.
+When correlations among observations are neglected, $W$ simplifies to diagonal form, with elements given by the inverse squares of the assigned astrometric uncertainties.

 The parameter vector ${\bf x}$ always includes the Cartesian heliocentric state vector $(x, y, z, v_x, v_y, v_z)$ at the reference epoch in the equatorial J2000 frame.
 In the non-gravitational model ng1, ${\bf x}$ additionally includes the three NGA parameters $A_1$, $A_2$, and $A_3$ defined in equation~\eqref{aNG}.
 In the purely gravitational model gr0, the fit is limited to the state vector components, while in model ng2 the parameter $DT$ is included as an additional degree of freedom.
 Similarly, the additional degree of freedom $\delta_m$ is included in the ng3 orbital fits (see Section~\ref{asymm}).